-Police in Delta Rescue Four kidnapped victims - Trending News
+Police in Delta rescue four kidnapped victims - Trending News

 Police in Delta state have rescued four persons who were kidnapped on Monday morning while traveling along Abraka-Eku expressway by Orerokpe Bridge in Okpe local government area.

-According to a statement from the Delta state police command public relations officer, Edafe Bright, the security personnel led by the divisional police officer in Orerokpe, Paul Oboware in a swift reaction after getting information of the incident, put together a team of Policemen, with the active support of troops of the Nigerian Army, and members of Oreorokpe community vigilantes, trailed the kidnappers into the adjoining bushes using technically generated intelligence.
+The security personnel led by the divisional police officer, Paul Oboware in a swift reaction with the active support of troops of the Nigerian Army, and members of Oreorokpe community vigilantes, trailed the kidnappers into the adjoining bushes.

-They searched the bushes relentlessly putting pressure on the kidnappers who on sighting the rescue team hastily abandoned the victims and took to their heels.
+The rescue team put pressure on the kidnappers, thereby forcing them to hastily abandon their victims and took to their heels.

-Consequently, all the kidnapped victims were rescued and taken to the hospital where they were treated, discharged, and have since been reunited with their families.
-Efforts to arrest the fleeing suspects are ongoing.

 Leave a Reply